uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

   acceleration experienced by the device.
 - `accel_z`: Signed integer value for the `z` component of the acceleration experienced by the device.
+- `col_red`: Unsigned integer value for the red component of the colour sensed by the device.
+- `col_green`: Unsigned integer value for the green component of the colour sensed by the device.
+- `col_blue`: Unsigned integer value for the blue component of the colour sensed by the device.

 ### Additional sample fields when retrieving the samples for a study